Silverstein (band): A Beautiful Place to Drown (2019–2020)

-Misery Made Me (2021–present)
+Misery Made Me (2021–2023)

-On 15 April 2021, the band launched the single "Bankrupt", followed by another single on November 18, 2021, "It's Over".
+On April 15, 2021, the band released the single "Bankrupt", followed by another single on November 18, 2021, "It's Over".
 After a one-week teasing period, the band released another single titled "Ultraviolet" on February 24, 2022.
 Alongside the single, the band announced their next studio album, Misery Made Me, which was released on May 6, 2022.

-On 2 December 2022, a 26-track remixed and remastered version of their 3rd studio album Arrivals & Departures was published to streaming services.
+On December 2, 2022, a 26-track remixed and remastered version of their 3rd studio album Arrivals & Departures was published to streaming services.
 Tracks 1-13 are remixed/remastered, and tracks 14-26 are the original mixes.
 It was originally released on vinyl for the 2022 Record Store Day, limited to 3900 copies.

+Antibloom and Pink Moon (2024–present)

+On August 22, 2024, the band released a single, titled "Skin & Bones", which they followed with "Confession", released in October 17, 2024.
+In the same year the band announced a duology album.
+Antibloom, the first part, was released on February 21, 2025, with Pink Moon, the second part, released on September 19, 2025.

+Artistry

 Musical style and influences

+Silverstein has been described as "musically schizophrenic."
+The band's "hybrid sound" has been characterized as a "screamo-tinged brand of melodic hardcore", incorporating various elements of "shimmering" emo, punk rock, "gritty, hot-blooded" post-hardcore, and "soaring" indie rock.
+Critics have also made note of elements of math rock, heavy metal, hardcore punk, emo pop, skate punk and power pop apparent in the band's style.
+The band's heavy end has drawn comparisons to Suicidal Tendencies and Motörhead, while its pop sensibilities have drawn comparisons to Dashboard Confessional.
+It has been suggested that the band's music could potentially help "introduce [hardcore punk] to the pop legion," while also being characterized as "music to scare your parents with."

-Silverstein has been described as post-hardcore, emo, screamo, indie rock and hardcore punk.
-Their influences include Metallica, Megadeth, Slayer, The Get Up Kids, Sunny Day Real Estate, Mineral, Knapsack, NOFX, Rancid, Lagwagon, and Pennywise.
+The band's influences include Grade, At the Drive-In, Orchid, Green Day, Rites Of Spring, the Get Up Kids, Sunny Day Real Estate, Mineral, Knapsack, NOFX, Rancid, Lagwagon, and Pennywise.